jbellis/jvector/UPGRADING.md

 - `RandomAccessVectorValues::vectorValue` is deprecated, replaced by `getVector` (which has the same semantics as `vectorValue`) and `getVectorInto`.
 The latter allows JVector to avoid an unnecessary copy when there is a specific destination already created that needs the data.
+- `CompressedVectors::approximateScoreFunctionFor` is deprecated, replaced by `precomputedScoreFunctionFor` (which has the same semantics as `approximateScoreFunctionFor`) and `scoreFunctionFor`, which does not precompute partial similarities across the codebooks and is more suitable for cases when only a few similarities will be calculated.
 - `VectorUtil.divInPlace` is replaced by its inverse, `VectorUtil.scale`
 - `PoolingSupport` is removed in favor of direct usage of `ExplicitThreadLocal`